danielsmaxwell/intro_to_r/README.md

 * **Attribution**--- Some of the material in this course is derived from work that is Copyright © by Software Carpentry.
 Additional information can be found at: http://software-carpentry.org/).
-As well, information about the Creative Commons license which governs this work can be found at: [link to the license][cc-by-human].

   The original Software Carpentry episodes have been modified and/or extended to meet the specific learning goals of this class.
-The
+The plot_base_part1 and plot_base_part2 episodes, however, were created by the myDataStory development team.

 ## Notes
 - Use MacTeX for Mac computers as opposed to MicTeX